 In Year 5 and 6 the Curriculum requires pupils to work towards a tick list of requirements.
 The standard of writing is high and pupils will start to work towards this in Year 5.
 Please see the Year 6 Writing Checklist checklist below, alongside the Year 5 and Year 6 Spellings that children are required to learn and use correctly throughout KS2.
 There are also some examples of writing from the Government to show what writing looks like at ‘working towards expected’, ‘working at expected’ and ‘working above expected’.

 We are passionate about reading at Brooklands and teach English through a book based curriculum.
 This means that all activities in English lessons are based on the text that they are currently reading.
 See below for a Brilliant Book List suggested for Years 5 and 6.
+You will also find a list of Reading Question Stems that you can use at home to support your child's comprehension skills.

 At Key Stage 3 our aim is to build on the hard work in the previous Key Stage to develop English skills in all areas of the subject – Reading, Writing, Speaking and Listening.
 Students are encouraged to read a wide range of fiction and non–fiction texts.
 They are taught the key skills of comprehension, inference and close textual analysis that will be so important when they begin studying for GCSEs in upper school.
 Students write in a variety of text types and styles for a variety of audiences and purposes.
 Opportunities are given for students to take part in discussions, debates as well as formal and informal presentations.
 As well as their work in lessons, students are encouraged to take part in trips and other experiences beyond the classroom.
 We want our students to be successful in English Literature and English Language but we also want them to enjoy the pleasures of reading and of writing.